sarweshshah/gait_analysis/archive/README.md

 ### If you need functionality from these archived files, consider:

-1. **Unified Pose Processor**: Use the current system's unified pose estimation with MediaPipe and MeTRAbs
+1. **Unified Pose Processor**: Use the current system's unified pose estimation with multiple pose estimation backends
-2. **Modern Alternatives**: The current system supports both MediaPipe (fast) and MeTRAbs (accurate)
+2. **Modern Alternatives**: The current system supports MediaPipe (fast) and can easily accommodate additional models
 3. **Real-time Visualization**: Use the current real-time pose visualization tool
 4. **Custom Implementation**: Adapt the visualization logic to work with the unified pose processor